 - Healthcare Supervision

-In the MBA, you’ll learn business concepts and apply them to healthcare.
-Study planning, marketing, healthcare law, and more.
-And, learn how to plan for the future of healthcare.
+In the MBA program, you will learn business concepts and how you can apply them to healthcare.
+You will study planning, marketing, healthcare law, and more.
+And, you will learn how to plan for the future of healthcare.

 - Healthcare Finance

 - Managing People